selfishprimate/gerillass-docs/content/docs/latest/except.md

 ## Examples

-Suppose you have a group of items like in the example below and you want to make some style changes only for some of them.
+Let's say you have a list of items wrapped by a container.
+Just like the example below.
+Now, you want to apply some style changes to all of them, however, **except** for one or more ...

 {{< highlight html >}}
 <div class="list-wrapper">